 In order to protect our volunteers, interns, visitors and residents we will work in small teams of 10.
 Volunteers and interns will be required follow all Covid-19 guidelines mandated by the NC Wildlife Commission and the state of North Carolina.

-Applications are now being accepted for 1 full time college intern and several week long internships for middle school and high school students.
-The application process will end March 31, 2021.
+Applications will be accepted starting January 15, 2022 for 1 full time college intern and several week long internships for middle school and high school students.
+The application process will end March 31, 2022.
 Space is limited to 1 high school inter per week and based on sponsor availability.

 Intern Requirements: College

 1) All applicants will be required to provide proof Covid-19 vaccination.